 Rare & delicate Teas

-To the exception of the Matcha tea ceremony, Japan today produces many whole leaf green teas of very high quality whose preparation demands some special cares.
+To the exception of the Matcha tea ceremony, Japan produces today many whole leaf green teas of very high quality whose preparation demands some special cares.
 The delicacy of the leaf requires a quick infusion and a water temperature which is lower the higher the quality of tea.

 Unlike all the other green teas produced in the world, Japanese green teas are not prepared according to the traditional Chinese process but undergo a special type of firing, by using steam.
 The leaves, instead of being roasted in a boiling hot receptacle, are steamed for a few minutes, which gives them a shiny appearance and a slightly iodised taste which is immediately recognizable.